 - 9.1.
 Per the test equipment manufacturers recommended instructions, follow any pre-calibration requirements, including adequate warm-up and stabilization time.
 Insure that the instrument is properly grounded and that anti-static precautions are maintained at all times. - 9.2.
-Set up the vector network analyzer (VNA) for a reflection measurement, as per the manufacturer's instructions.
-Set the start frequency at 300 kHz; set the stop frequency at 3000 MHz, set the number of points to 1601. - 9.3.
 Perform a 1-port calibration (error correction), using the type "F" calibration kit.
-Calibration is performed at the end of the precision adapter that mates with the DUT.
 Measure the open, short and load when prompted by the analyzer.
-When done, save this instrument state, if desired. - 9.4.
-Connect the connector/cable interface to be tested to the type "F" test port.
-Be sure to properly dress the center conductor to avoid damage to the precision "F" test adapter.
-A precision termination shall be used at the far end of the cable.
-Check the reflection trace.
-The upper trace of Figure 2 shows a typical frequency domain trace.
+When done, save this instrument state, if desired. - 9.3.
+Place N Female to F Male adapter on Port 1 cable - 9.4.
+Place F-81 F Female to F Female adapter on N Female to F Male adapter - 9.5.
+Place 1st 10-foot cable on F-81 adapter - 9.6.
+Connect 2nd 10-foot cable to 1st 10-foot cable with a F-81 adapter - 9.7.
+Place F Female to N Male adapter on 2^{nd} 10-foot cable - 9.8.
+Place Load on F Female to N Male adapter